vckyou/Reforestation/README.md

-## What do you call a sheep with no legs?
-A cloud.
+## What is a tornado's favorite game to play?
+Twister!